shailu2006/jarversion/README.md

 # jarversion
-Read the jar file and displays what version of JDK the jar file was built in
+Java version is a tool that identifies the version of the JDK the jar file was built in.

+Check [Wiki link](https://github.com/shailu2006/jarversion/wiki) for more details.